igstan/igstan.ro/_drafts/eve.md

 What is implicit in the above piece of code is the presence of a stack.
 A hidden stack data structure is used by the runtime to manage intermediate results for us.
-We don't have this facility in Even, so what can we do?
+We don't have this facility in Eve, so what can we do?

 All that Eve offers us are databases, so we'll make use of that.
 We'll create a special @`factorial` database within which our `factorial` function can store